Custom report templates v10.5

 Note

-If a template with the same title already exists, you will be prompted to either skip or overwrite the entry.
+If a template with the same title already exists, you'll be prompted to either skip or overwrite the entry.

 Understanding status definitions

 The Report execution history tab tracks the lifecycle of each report job.
-The following table defines the possible states for a custom report templates:
+The following table defines the possible states for a custom report template:

 StatusDefinition